 That's why I'm excited to share this video with you.
 In it, I talk about a simple and easy five-minute project that you can make, likely with existing materials in your home, that can immediately reduce your energy use.
 Not only do I talk about that project, but I cover other appropriate technologies with regards to cooking and food storage.
 These are strategies that you could think about implementing, over time, as you work toward a more energy-efficient, self-reliant lifestyle.
 Don't know what appropriate technology is?
 Check out my article here.

-This video is actually a sneak peek into the Appropriate Technology Module that I am teaching in the Women's Online Permaculture Design Course that starts April 1st!
+This video is actually a sneak peek into the Appropriate Technology Module that I teach in the Women's Online Permaculture Design Course!

 I am one of 40 women from 13 countries who have crafted a comprehensive online course for a global community.